semgrep/semgrep/.github/pull_request_template.md

   - \<type> is `added`, `changed`, `fixed`, or `infra`.
 - [ ] Change has no security implications (otherwise, ping security team)

-If you're unsure on any of this, please see the [Contribution guidelines here!](https://semgrep.dev/docs/contributing/how-to-contribute/).
+If you're unsure on any of this, please see the [Contribution guidelines](https://semgrep.dev/docs/contributing/how-to-contribute/)!